-Step 2: Break down the problem
+Step 2: Break the problem down

-- Once the goal is understood, you must break down the problem into a series of objectives, identify the elements and their interactions that are needed to meet your objectives, and create the necessary input datasets to develop the representation models.
+- Once the goal is understood, you must break the problem down into a series of objectives, identify the elements and their interactions that are needed to meet your objectives, and create the necessary input datasets to develop the representation models.

-- For example, if your goal is to find the best sites for spotting moose, your objectives might be to find out where moose were recently spotted, what vegetation types they feed on most, and so on.
+- For example, if your goal was to find the best sites for spotting moose, your objectives might be to find out where moose were recently spotted, what vegetation types they feed on most, and so on.

 - Once you have established your objectives, you need to identify the elements and the interactions between these elements that will meet your objectives.
 The elements will be modeled through representation models and their interactions through process models.

-- In the moose spotting example, known sightings and vegetation types will be only a few of the elements necessary for identifying where moose are most likely to be.
+- In the moose spotting example, known sitings and vegetation types will be only a few of the elements necessary for identifying where moose are most likely to be.
 The location of humans and the existing road network will also influence the moose.
 The interactions between the elements are that moose prefer certain vegetation types, and they avoid humans, who can gain access to the landscape through roads.
 A series of process models might be needed to ultimately find the locations with the greatest chance of spotting a moose.

 - During this step, you should also identify the necessary input datasets.
 Once you have identified them, they need to be represented as a set of data layers (a representation model).
 To do this, you should have a good understanding of how raster data is represented in Spatial Analyst.